Old-Farmer/Gnome-Kitty/README.md

-# Gnome-Kitty
+# Gnome-Terminal

-`A Kitty wrapper for Gnome desktop environment`
+`A Kitty/Alacritty wrapper for Gnome desktop environment`

-This is a wrapper script for kitty, which just makes kitty load some settings of Gnome desktop environment.
+This is a wrapper script for kitty/alacritty, which just makes kitty/alacritty load some settings of Gnome desktop environment.